 An advanced Spanish language course focusing primarily on vocabulary expansion and conversation with some writing exercises and structure review.
 Conversational practice with special emphasis on aural-oral skills.
 A variety of reading material is assigned as preparation for class discussion.
 Videos, movies, and audiotapes may also be assigned.
 (Prerequisite: SPA202 Intermediate Spanish II: Second Semester or equivalent--usually 3 years of high school Spanish)

-SPA401 Advanced Spanish IV: Spanish in the Workplace - 4 credits
+SPA401 Advanced Spanish IV: Topics in Spanish linguistics, writing or culture- 4 credits